 While making sure that your ad relates to the keywords is extremely important, it’s only half the battle.
 You need to make sure you are creating an engaging ad that will draw in consumers.
 You have 140 characters to tell your consumer what they want and why they want it from you.
 Each ad consists of two headlines, 30 characters each, and a description that is 80 characters.

 This is how the 140 characters are divided out:

 Headline One (30 Character Max) – Headline Two (30 Character Max)

 4.4 rating for finishline.com

 You want to make sure you use some variation of your keywords in your headline as well so that consumers know you offer what they need.
 So in the example above, the Finish Line headlines are “www.finishline.com” and “Women’s Running Shoes.”
 Both are beneficial because the consumer can see immediately exactly how his or her search is related to the ad.

 Use Quality Landing Pages

 Your ads also need to take consumers to a related landing page.
-Your landing page is extremely important because if Google sees that your ad about women’s running shoes is taking consumer to a page with men’s running shoes, your ad will not receive a high quality score and therefore will not show as often.
+Your landing page is extremely important because if Google sees that your ad about women’s running shoes is taking a consumer to a page with men’s running shoes, your ad will not receive a high-quality score and therefore will not show as often.